Tina-otoge/obs-to-vts/README.md

 You can also overwrite the connection settings using the following command-line
 parameters: `--obs-host`, `--obs-port`, `--obs-password`, `--vts-host`, and `--vts-port`.

+## Updating

+There are no automated updates.
+Please compare the modification date of the file on your computer with [the date of the latest commit](https://github.com/Tina-otoge/obs-to-vts/commits/master/).
+If they differ, download the latest and release and overwrite your local files.
+Your config file will NOT be deleted by this operation.

 ## License